python/cpython/Doc/library/ast.rst

 .. class:: Interactive(body)

-   A single Python interactive statement, just like in :ref:`tut-interac`.
+   A single Python interactive statement, like in :ref:`tut-interac`.

    *body* is a :class:`list` of :ref:`ast-statements` nodes.